MakeSchool-Tutorials/Makestagram-Swift/P17-Implmenting-Like-UI/content.md

 In this step we will make some more use of our _Bond_ framework, to update the UI whenever users like posts.
 We have already defined the `likes` stored within each `Post` as a `Dynamic` property.
 As you might remember from the implementation of the lazy image loading, having a `Dynamic` property allows us to listen for changes by using a _binding_.

-#Adding a binding for likes
+#Adding a Binding for Likes

 Before we start coding, I want to remind what our first binding looked like.
 It was a binding between the `image` property of a `Post` and the `postImageView` in the `PostTableViewCell`: